-NightView has two mechanisms it uses to interact with and control your program: /proc and the debug agent.
-These are described in subsections below.
+NightView has multiple mechanisms it uses to interact with and control your program: /proc, ptrace, and the debug agent.
+Which mechanisms are used depends on the kind of target platform and on whether you are using agentpoints.
+The mechanisms are described in the subsections below.

-/proc
+/proc and ptrace

-The primary debugger mechanism is called /proc (or procfs), which is a file system that allows one program (such as NightView) to control the execution of another program.
+On PowerMAX OS, the primary debugger mechanism is called /proc (or procfs), which is a file system that allows one program (such as NightView) to control the execution of another program.
 NightView uses /proc whenever you start up a program in a Dialogue (see "Dialogues" on page 3-4) or attach to a running process (see "Attaching" on page 3-3).

-The /proc mechanism provides for comprehensive control of a process, including control over what happens when your program is about to get a signal. /proc can read and write static variables while the process is executing, but it cannot read or modify stack variables or registers unless the process is stopped.
-See "Operations While the Process Is Executing" on page 3-18.
+On PowerMAX OS, the /proc mechanism provides for comprehensive control of a process, including control over what happens when your program is about to get a signal. /proc can read and write static variables while the process is executing, but it cannot read or modify stack variables or registers unless the process is stopped.
+See "Operations While the Process Is Executing" on page 3-19.